-- The Cameo: Haynes briefly appears in the music video for Andy Grammar's song "Honey, I'm good".
+- Haynes briefly appears in the music video for Andy Grammar's song "Honey, I'm Good".
 In a video featuring different couples celebrating how long they've been together, Haynes is seen waving a sign saying "third wheel" next to one of the couples.

 - Creator Breakdown: Haynes has a long struggle with anxiety and depression due to his past, turning to alcohol and drugs to cope.
 He departed from Arrow in 2015 for this reason.
 After he had sufficiently recovered, however, he could not be happier to return to the show (and he eventually did).